 Tayler's 'Council Of Three' sells for £118,850 while Thorburn's pheasants fly off the market

-'The Council of Three' an intimate painting of 19th Century life by Albert ChevallierTayler RBC made £118,850, more than double the pre-sale estimate, at Bonhams 19th Century Paintings, Drawings & Watercolors sale, yesterday 23rd January.
-The painting was among several lots that exceeded their estimates, in a sale which realized over £1.3 million.
+'The Council of Three' an intimate painting of 19th Century life by Albert ChevallierTayler RBC made £118,850, more than double the pre-sale estimate, at Bonhams 19th Century Paintings, Drawings & Watercolours sale, yesterday 23rd January.
+The painting was among several lots that exceeded their estimates, in a sale which realised over £1.3 million.

 In a busy saleroom bidders competed for the top lots in the sale with 'The Council of Three' finally going to a private UK buyer via a telephone bid.
 The painting is an important rediscovery, having been in private hands since the 1930s.
 It is an atmospheric scene showing three women chatting and is a spectacular example of Tayler's early use of a square-brush technique.
 'The Council of Three'epitomises the naturalistic ambitions of the Newlyn School.

-Archibald Thorburn's striking paintings of game birds were also highly sought-after with a detailed watercolor of a 'Cock and hen pheasant in a woodland clearing' from 1928 making £63,650 against a pre-sale estimate of £30,000 – 50,000.
-Never before seen on the auction market, the painting evokes the splendor of the shooting season and shows the magnificence of the bird's plumage.
+Archibald Thorburn's striking paintings of game birds were also highly sought-after with a detailed watercolour of a 'Cock and hen pheasant in a woodland clearing' from 1928 making £63,650 against a pre-sale estimate of £30,000 – 50,000.
+Never before seen on the auction market, the painting evokes the splendour of the shooting season and shows the magnificence of the bird's plumage.

 Among the other highlights of the sale were Walter Frederick Osborne's 'Milking Time in St Marnock's Byre', which made £48,850 and 'A morning ride' by Heywood Hardy, which far exceeded its estimate, selling for £44,450 against a pre-sale estimate of £12,000 – 18,000.